cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 ## Modify the Unity Project

 Now we just need to updated our Unity project to support the new model.
+Unlike the training process, this part is pretty much identical to the other style transfer model.

 ### Update the `ComputeShader`